-In other cases than above, you may reuse existing piping but keep the following in mind:
+In other cases than above, you can reuse existing piping but keep the following in mind:

-Item Description Piping diameter Piping material Piping length and height difference Must comply with requirements.
-See "5.3.2 Refrigerant piping requirements" on page 9.
-Piping insulation If deteriorated, must be replaced.
+Item Description Piping diameter Must comply with requirements.
+See Piping material "5.3.2 Refrigerant piping requirements" on page 9.
+Piping length and height difference Piping insulation If deteriorated, must be replaced.
 Must comply with requirements.
-See "5.3.3 Refrigerant piping insulation" on page 10.
-Flare connections May not be reused.
+See "5.3.3 Refrigerant piping insulation" on page 9.

+Item Description Flare connections May not be reused.
 Make new ones to prevent leaks.
 See "6.4.3 Guidelines when connecting the refrigerant piping" on page 13 and "6.4.5 To flare the pipe end" on page 13.
 Welded connections Must be checked for gas leaks.
 Cleaning pipes If the following conditions are met, you do not have to clean the pipes.
 Otherwise, you must clean the pipes, or install new ones.
 Conditions: The total one-way piping length is <50 m (i.e. L1<50 m).
 You pumped down the old system correctly.
 This means: Operated the unit continuously for 30 minutes in cooling mode.
 Pumped down the system.
 Removed the old units.
 Piping is not contaminated (see below).